rweigel/phys260/Kirchhoffs_Laws/Kirchhoffs_Laws.md

 To find the current through each resistor in a circuit with only resistors and batteries, Kirchhoff’s Current Law and Kirchhoff’s Voltage Law can be used.

-1. Kirchhoff’s Current Law (KCL): The sum of all currents entering and exiting a junction is zero.
-Or, equivalently, the current flowing into a junction is equal to the current flowing out of a junction.
+1. Kirchhoff’s Current Law (KCL): The current flowing into a junction is equal to the current flowing out of a junction.
 2. Kirchhoff’s Voltage Law (KVL): The sum of all voltage changes around a closed loop is zero.

 **General procedure**